zippy84/vtkbool/README.md

 The Python module will be generated automatically, if three conditions are met:

-- vtkbool was built as a library
+- vtkbool is configured as a library
 - Python 2 or 3 is installed with header files
 - VTK itself is wrapped to Python